anilcanbulut/FPGA-Project/README.md

 These are the all steps that we have done during this project.

 # Project Files
--Training.v: Top module of the project
+- Training.v: Top module of the project
--vga.v: Module that is used for sending pixel values to the screen -sram.v: Static image storage.
+- vga.v: Module that is used for sending pixel values to the screen
+- sram.v: Static image storage.
 We store both RGB and gray scale images in this module and call them in the Training module.
+- binary2.mem: This is the memory file that contains binary data of the "bird.jpg" image.
+If you use this file in the project, you will see the bird picture on the screen.